MisterLisbon/mighty-morphin-browser-strangers-sotb-2017/src/index.md

-title: Mighty Morphin' Browser Strangers
+title: Mighty Morphin Browser Strangers
-description:
+description: a.k.a.
+How some little-known browsers are contributing to the Web
 output: public/index.html
 theme: peter-theme
 themecolour: 111111